HakanAksungur/Cyber-Threat-Intelligence-Database-Web-App/README.md

    - Execute the query to create the database.

 2. Open the Solution File:
-   - Open the `CyberThreatIntelDB3.sln` file using Visual Studio 2022.
+   - Import the project and open the `CyberThreatIntelDB3.sln` file using Visual Studio 2022.

 3. Check Connection Strings:
    - Verify and update the database connection strings in the `appsettings.json` file to ensure they match your SQL Server configuration.